Paddle-Out Protests 2026 FAQs

 Wax up those surfboards.
 Paint those placards.
 Grab those rafts.
-Whether you get in the water to paddle out / paddle in or protest with us from the shore, we will be coming together for a national day of action and showing water companies and regulators that we will not stand for another summer of swimming in sh*t.
+Whether you get in the water to paddle out / paddle in or protest with us from the shore, we will be coming together for a national day of action and showing the Government, the regulators and the water companies that we will not stand for another summer of swimming in sh*t.

 Our Paddle-Outs will involve local communities coming together to protest in the very space we want to protect – the water.
 Whether you’re planning to paddle out in the ocean, a river or protest with your toes in the sand, everyone is welcome to join in, in a way that suits them.
 Let’s stand together against sewage pollution.